Cablegate: New Zealand Country Clearance for Noaa Officials

 SUBJECT: NEW ZEALAND COUNTRY CLEARANCE FOR NOAA OFFICIALS

-1. Embassy welcomes and grants country clearance to DOC
+1. Embassy welcomes and grants country clearance to NOAA

-of this visit is to participate in the research cruise
+2004.
+The purpose of this visit is to attend the

-3. Embassy point of contact is Political/Economic OMS
+3. Embassy point of contact is Economic Officer Joy

 generally safe, reliable and frequent.
 Taxi fare from the

 5. Travelers can exchange currency at the airport upon

 arrival and ATM machines are readily available throughout

 6. Biosecurity Fines:

 The government of New Zealand instituted fines for non-